STEVE INSKEEP, Host:

-Speaking of mysterious ingredients, with the annual brace of holidays approaching, we felt it might be a good idea to remind that dinner guests and hosts of a few basic rules of etiquette beyond the obvious ones: arrive on time, don't burp, help clear the table.
+Speaking of mysterious ingredients, with the annual brace of holidays approaching, we felt it might be a good idea to remind dinner guests and hosts of a few basic rules of etiquette beyond the obvious ones: Arrive on time, don't burp, help clear the table.

 And who better to do the reminding than NPR special correspondent Susan Stamberg?

-Mr. THOMAS BLAIKIE (Author, To the Manner Born: A Most Proper Guy to Modern Civility): Yes.
-Well, I'm very glad that you mentioned that because indeed no. I really have tried very hard to make manners reasonable and manageable and not to have this kind of gargantuan complicated system that just seems to be designed to catch people out and make people feel embarrassed and foolish.
+THOMAS BLAIKIE: Yes.
+Well, I'm very glad that you mentioned that because indeed not.
+I really have tried very hard to make manners reasonable and manageable and not to have this kind of gargantuan, complicated system that just seems to be designed to catch people out and make people feel embarrassed and foolish.

-Mr. BLAIKIE: I know, yes.
-Well, you like all that don't you?
+BLAIKIE: I know, yes.
+Well, you like all that, don't you?

 STAMBERG: Well, some of us do.

 BLAIKIE: Wish you had it, too.